ufukusubutun/ufukusubutun.github.io/_pages/personal.md

 **Two great Jazz radio stations I support (with my PhD stipend):**\
 [KMHD](https://www.kmhd.org/) - Great contemporary Jazz, crafted in Portland, OR.\
-[WBGO](https://www.wbgo.org/) - When you're longing for the classics, based in Newark NJ.
+[WBGO](https://www.wbgo.org/) - When you're longing for the classics, based in Newark, NJ.

 more to come...